TITLE:

 1.0 Purpose

-Jefferson Lab’s Industrial Hygiene Department is responsible for the necessary and effective management of the Respiratory Protection Program.
+Jefferson Lab’s Industrial Hygiene Department is responsible for the management of the Respiratory Protection Program.
 Specific procedures, required to be performed by trained individuals, can be found within the ES&H Manual Industrial Hygiene Supplement – Section 400 IH Aspects of Respiratory Protection.
 The program, taken in its entirety, effectively reduces, or eliminates, exposure to respiratory hazards.

 This program satisfies applicable federal, state, and local requirements as outlined in ES&H Manual Chapter 2410 Appendix T1 Hazard Issues List.